acumjw/aculab-webrtc/interface.md

 AculabCloudCallOptions object properties
 ----------------------------------------

+### localStream

+A MediaStream object that is the local media to send to calls.
+If undefined, a media stream is obtained using getUserMedia() and the specified constraints.

 ### constraints

 A MediaStreamConstraints object.
 The default is `"{ audio: true, video: false }"`.
+This is unused if a localStream has been given.

 ### receiveAudio

 Can be true, false or undefined.
-When undefined the client will receive audio if the constraints require an audio track and refuse to receive audio otherwise.
+When undefined the client will receive audio if the localStream has an audio track and refuse to receive audio otherwise.
 The default is undefined.

 ### receiveVideo

 Can be true, false or undefined.
-When undefined the client will receive video if the constraints require an video track and refuse to receive video otherwise.
+When undefined the client will receive video if the localStream has a video track and refuse to receive video otherwise.
 The default is undefined.

 ### codecs